ifs-rwth-aachen/RWTH-Colors/README.md

 # Disclaimer

 This repository is not maintened by RWTH Aachen University's marketing department but a voluntary offer by the Institute of Rail Vehicles and Transport Systems.
-If you have the color definitions in other formats, feel free to contribute them using merge request.
+If you have the color definitions in other formats, feel free to contribute them using a merge request.

 <div>
 <a href="">